Global Compact for Migration

 The Global Compact for Safe, Orderly and Regular Migration (GCM) is an intergovernmentally negotiated agreement, prepared under the auspices of the United Nations, that describes itself as covering "all dimensions of international migration in a holistic and comprehensive manner".

 The compact was formally endorsed by the United Nations General Assembly on 19 December 2018.

-As the compact is not an international treaty, it is non-binding under international law.
-The Crown Law Office of New Zealand published an opinion as guidance to the New Zealand Government, affirming the compact will be non-binding, but will not be legally irrelevant, and "courts may be willing ... to refer to the Compact and to take the Compact into account as an aid in interpreting immigration legislation".
+The Compact is a "non-binding cooperative framework", meaning it has limited weight under international law.

 Background

 On 19 September 2016, the nations of the United Nations General Assembly unanimously adopted the New York Declaration for Refugees and Migrants.
 The Declaration recognized a need for more cooperation between nations to manage migration effectively.
 The declaration set off a process leading to the negotiation of the Global Compact for Migration.

 A resolution was adopted by the UN General Assembly on 6 April 2017, which decided on the modalities and timeline for the compact.
 The agreed upon process consisted of the following three phases: